jsous/starter-academic/content/authors/admin/_index.md

     - course: M.Sc., Chemical Physics
       institution: University of Waterloo
       year: 2013
-email: js5530 at columbia dot edu
 superuser: true
 highlight_name: false
+title: John Sous
+email: js5530 at columbia dot edu
 ---
 I am a Materials Research Science and Engineering Center (MRSEC) Postdoctoral Fellow in the Center for Precision Assembly of Superstratic and Superatomic Solids and Departments of Physics and Chemistry at Columbia University, where I collaborate with Andrew J. Millis and David R. Reichman.